 Our exposure to interest rate risks relates to interest expenses incurred in connection with our short-term and long-term borrowings, and interest income generated by excess cash invested in demand deposits and liquid investments with original maturities of three months or less.
 As of December 31 2011, our total outstanding interest-bearing RMB-denominated borrowings were RMB1,986.5 million (US\$315.6 million) with a weighted average interest rate of 6.28% per annum.
 In addition, as of December 31, 2011, we had outstanding short-term loans of RMB193.9 million denominated and payable in Euro with a weighted average interest rate of 5.45% per annum, and outstanding short-term loans of RMB175.0 million denominated and payable in U.S. dollars with a weighted average interest rate of 4.19% per annum.
 On May 17, 2011, we issued convertible senior notes in the principal amount of US\$125 million due 2016, bearing an annual interest rate of 4.00%, to qualified institutional buyers under Rule 144A of the Securities Act.
 On July 8, 2011, we issued RMB-denominated notes in the principal amount of RMB400 million bearing an annual interest rate of 6.5% and maturing on July 11, 2012.
 As of the date of this annual report, these notes are still outstanding.
-We have not used any derivative financial instruments to manage our interest rate; however, our future interest income may decrease or interest expenses on our borrowings may increase due to changes in market interest rates.
+We have not used any derivative financial instruments to manage our interest rate risk exposure due to lack of such financial instruments in China.
+Historically, we have not been exposed to material risks due to changes in interest rates; however, our future interest income may decrease or interest expenses on our borrowings may increase due to changes in market interest rates.
 We are currently not engaged in any interest rate hedging activities.